 We aim to give all pupils knowledge and skills that go beyond the curriculum.
 Year 6 have an enterprise week that raises money for their leavers’ party raising £1400 for the last one that took place.
-We arranged a Careers Day for Year 5 and 6 pupils to show them a range of occupations from fire fighters to the police, STEM to animators.
+We arranged a Career’s Day for Year 5 and 6 pupils to show them a range of occupations from fire fighters to the police, STEM to animators.
 As a result of its success this will become to be an annual event.
-We have introduced cake sales where a specific year group bring in and sell cakes to the school and this gives children experience of handling money.

 The needs of all pupils are planned for every day.
 As a school we comply with the duties laid out in the Equality Act 2010 and the Special Educational Needs and Disability Regulations 2014 to ensure that our curriculum is accessible to all.
 We completed the Inclusion Commitment with the Local Authority Inclusion team from January 2017- July 2018.
 This included training for all teaching and support staff on a wide range of areas including behaviour that challenges and how to meet the needs of pupils with ASD, ADHD and sensory needs.
-We are now working in partnership with the Inclusion team and the Department for Education on SCERTS, which is now being embedded across our school.
+We have also worked in partnership with the Inclusion team and the Department for Education on SCERTS, which is now being embedded across our school.

-We have been working with the Vanguard Learning Trust last year on ‘Reducing the Gap’- as a result we will track disadvantaged children in categories depending on need.
+We have worked with the Vanguard Learning Trust on ‘Reducing the Gap’- as a result we will track disadvantaged children in categories depending on need.
 We introduced a Film Club at lunchtimes to encourage attendance at school and provide an opportunity to chat to and support these children as necessary.

 Research evidence is used to constantly improve our practice.
 We are using ‘Let’s think English’ which bases its lessons around metacognition and research from King’s College.
 Skills in these lessons can be transferred across the curriculum.

-We have worked as part of a Maths Hub focussing on Improving the Deciphering of Mathematical Word Problems through Starter Activities and a Guided Approach in KS1/2 and are now working with other schools in another Hub Developing Mental Fluency through Number Talks.
+We have been part of a Maths Hub will focussing on Improving the Deciphering of Mathematical Word Problems through Starter Activities and a Guided Approach in KS1/2 and are now working with other schools in another Hub Developing Mental Fluency through Number Talks.